Watertown’s Irish Festival goes on despite coronavirus

 While several other Irish festivals and parades throughout the country are canceling plans for this year’s St. Patrick’s Day, organizers of the north country event have decided the public — as well as the festival’s vendors and volunteers — will be safe, so the festival will go on as planned.

-Local organizers stress that no one in the three-county area has the COVID-19 disease, with the closest cases several hours away.
+Local organizers stress that no one in the three-county area has tested positive for the COVID-19 virus, with the closest cases several hours away.

 As of Wednesday morning, a specimen for a Jefferson County resident was submitted to the Wadsworth Laboratory in Albany for testing and awaiting results.
 The person is being self-quarantined until the results come back.
 Another resident’s test recently came back negative.